Data analytics is one of the hottest industries of 2020, and many are thinking of learning coding or switching jobs to become a data analyst.

 2. You like working with numbers

 Worried because you don't have a background in statistics?
-Don't be.
-Contrary to popular belief, you don't need to master statistics or math to be a data analyst.
+The good news is, data analysts don't actually need to be masters statistics or math.

-Do note that if you're looking to pursue specialisations that require statistical applications, you'll eventually need to understand and apply statistical concepts well to thrive in such positions.
+However, those looking to pursue specialisations or become an expert coder will eventually need to understand and apply statistical concepts well to thrive in such positions.

 3. You're a great storyteller (or are willing to be better at it)